Benjamin Bradley (inventor): Career

 During the Civil War, the U.S. Naval Academy was relocated to Newport, Rhode Island.
 According to the African Repository Aug.
 1865, Bradley was employed as a freeman at the U.S. Naval Academy in Rhode Island and worked under Prof. A.W.
 Smith.
-There Bradley continued his work on constructing small steam engines and continued to show his ingenious mechanical skills.
+There, Bradley continued his work on constructing small steam engines and continued to show his ingenious mechanical skills.
 He worked as an instructor in the Philosophical Department at the Naval Academy in 1864.
-He was credited at designing and constructing a "miniature steam-engine and boiler about 6-fly power."
+He was credited at designing and constructing a "miniature steam-engine and boiler about 6-fly power".

 Later life

 According to the 1900 U.S. Census, Bradley was 64 years old and living in Mashpee, Massachusetts.
 His occupation was described as a "philosophical lecturer".
 The Census also indicated that he was married to Gertrude Boardley for 19 years, and they had three children together.

-Death

-Bradley died in 1904 and is buried at the Mashpee Town Cemetery in Massachusetts.